Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: Splitting theorems

 \subsection{Isometric translations in Berwald spacetimes}

 Next, we prove Theorem~\ref{th:Berwald} concerning Berwald spacetimes.
 The proof is common to the TGC and GH cases (once the splitting as in Theorem~\ref{th:LFsplit} is established).
-Since the covariant derivative is independent of a reference vector by the very definition of Berwald spacetimes (recall Definition~\ref{df:Ber}), we may omit it in the following.
+Since the covariant derivative is independent of a reference vector by the very definition of Berwald spacetimes (recall Definition~\ref{df:Ber}), we may omit the reference vector in the following.

 \begin{lemma}[Busemann function is affine] Let $(M,L,\fm)$ be a weighted Berwald spacetime as in Theorem~$\ref{th:Berwald}$.
 Then, for any geodesic $\xi\colon [0,1] \lra M$, we have $(\bb_\eta \circ \xi)'' \equiv 0$.
 In particular, for each $t \in \R$, $\bb_{\eta}^{-1}(t)$ is a totally geodesic hypersurface with respect to $L$. \end{lemma}